modular-magician/terraform-provider-google-beta/website/docs/r/gke_hub_feature.html.markdown

 * `soaking` -
   (Required)
   Amount of time to "soak" after a rollout has been finished before marking it COMPLETE.
 Cannot exceed 30 days.

-<a name="nested_spec_rbacrolebindingactuation"></a>The `rbacrolebindingactuation` block supports:

-* `allowed_custom_roles` -
-  (Optional)
-  The list of allowed custom roles (ClusterRoles).
-If a custom role is not part of this list, it cannot be used in a fleet scope RBACRoleBinding.
-If a custom role in this list is in use, it cannot be removed from the list until the scope RBACRolebindings using it are deleted.

 <a name="nested_fleet_default_member_config"></a>The `fleet_default_member_config` block supports: